 Double-click on ProgId and look at the Value data.
 In this example the value reveals that the application program notepad++.exe is assigned to open PHP file types.

-This is a customisable value that can be re-assigned by the user in Windows 10 Default Programs and it’s how the Registry associates file types with applications.
+This is a customisable value that can be re-assigned by the user in Windows 10 Default Programs and this is how the Registry associates file types with applications.

 The individual entries for the file extensions are held elsewhere in the registry under: